dataplat/mastodon/powershell/README.md

 # Finding our community members on Mastodon

 This repo contains importable CSV files with the Mastodon addresses of the PowerShell community on Mastodon.
-It has been compiled using **only publicly available** [information.
+It has been compiled using **only publicly available** information.

 If you'd like to be included, please add your Mastodon address to your Twitter name, username, bio or pinned Tweet.
-Then follow any one of these accounts and it'll be added to the CSV around midnight GMT.
+Then follow any one of these accounts and it'll be added to the CSV sometime after midnight GMT.

 * [PSConfEU](https://twitter.com/PSConfEU)
 * [PSConfAsia](https://twitter.com/PSConfAsia)